Navigating the skies: Your essential guide to drone operations with Altitude Angel

 • Red – Typically Flight Restriction Zones (FRZs) or controlled airspace; approval from the zone manager is required.

 • Yellow – Areas where drone flights may raise safety, privacy, or security concerns.
-Flying is not necessarily prohibited, but it’s important to review the information provided to understand any restrictions and ensure safe operation.
+Flying is not necessarily prohibited, but it’s essential to review the provided information to understand any restrictions and ensure safe operation.

 • Blue – Indicates an area that will soon become red or yellow.
 The date and time can be found in the dropdown summary.